sarasangokul/Jenkins_GCP_CloudRun/ReadMe.md

 ## Clean Up
+1. Delete the Cloud Run service
+2. Delete the Artifact Registry Repo and Image
-Overview > Stop & Delete the Container
+3. Delete the GCP Service Account
-Stop and Delete Jenkins & SonarQube containers
+4. Stop and Delete Jenkins & SonarQube containers

+# Please LIKE, COMMENT, & SUBSCRIBE To iQuant on YouTube !!!